CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/06_LAB_11_01_Implement_Azure_Private_Link_for_Azure_Virtual_Desktop.md

 ### Task 1: Re-register the Azure Virtual Desktop resource provider

+In this task, you re-register the AVD resource provider so your environment can support Private Link features.

-> **Note**: Before you can use Private Link with Azure Virtual Desktop, you should re-register the **Microsoft.DesktopVirtualization** resource provider.
+> **Note:** Before you can use Private Link with Azure Virtual Desktop, you should re-register the **Microsoft.DesktopVirtualization** resource provider.

 1. In the Azure portal, search for and select **Subscriptions**, on the **Subscriptions** page, select the Azure subscription you are using in this lab, and, in the vertical navigation menu, in the **Settings** section, select **Resource providers**.

 1. On the **Resource providers** tab, in the search text box, enter **Microsoft.DesktopVirtualization**, in the list of results, select the small circle to the left of the **Microsoft.DesktopVirtualization** entry, and then select **Re-register**.

-    > **Note**: Wait for the re-registration process to complete.
+    > **Note:** Wait for the re-registration process to complete.
 This typically takes less than 1 minute.

-#### Task 2: Create an Azure virtual network subnet
+### Task 2: Create an Azure virtual network subnet

+In this task, you will create a dedicated subnet in the Azure virtual network to support the Private Endpoints used by Azure Virtual Desktop.

-> **Note**: You could use an existing subnet of an Azure virtual network to implement private endpoints in the lab scenario, but it is a common practice to use a dedicated subnet for this purpose.
+> **Note:** You could use an existing subnet of an Azure virtual network to implement private endpoints in the lab scenario, but it is a common practice to use a dedicated subnet for this purpose.

 1. In the Azure portal, search for and select **Virtual networks** and, on the **Virtual networks** page, select **az140-vnet11e**.